 2. Be involved with a congregation, participating in activities that help you learn, grow, and serve others."

 In contrast, the Bible says: “Then Peter said unto them, ‘Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost’” (Acts 2:38).

 “Moreover, brethren, I declare unto you the gospel...by which ye are saved...how that Christ died for our sins according to the scriptures; and that he was buried, and that he rose again the third day according to the scriptures” (1 Corinthians 15:1-4).

 The teaching of the RLDS focuses on good works and intentions and redefines Jesus Christ.
-Their brand of religion fits well with Paul's description in Romans 10:2-4, “For I can testify about them that they are zealous for God, but their zeal is not based on knowledge.
-Since they did not know the righteousness that comes from God and sought to establish their own, they did not submit to God's righteousness.
+Their brand of religion fits well with Paul’s description in Romans 10:2-4, “For I can testify about them that they are zealous for God, but their zeal is not based on knowledge.
+Since they did not know the righteousness that comes from God and sought to establish their own, they did not submit to God’s righteousness.
 Christ is the end of the law so that there may be righteousness for everyone who believes.”
-The RLDS shares the same two beliefs common to all false religions: they encourage their members to “seek their own righteousness” (a works-based salvation), and they deny the deity of Jesus Christ.
+The RLDS shares the two beliefs common to all false religions: they encourage their members to “seek their own righteousness” (a works-based salvation), and they promote a false view of Jesus Christ.

 (Editor’s note: many of the references in our articles on Mormonism are Mormon publications, such as Mormon Doctrine, Articles of Faith, Doctrines of Salvation, History of the Church, Doctrine and Covenants, and so forth.
 Others are from the Book of Mormon itself, e.g., books such as 1 Nephi, 2 Nephi, and Alma.)